-- If TWR had kept communications concise and clear, taking into consideration the pilot's workload, and dividing long transmissions into several segments, this might have been prevented. - Because the pilot is often performing multiple tasks at once, there is a possibility that pilot misinterprets or forgets ATC instructions.
+- If TWR had kept communications concise and clear, taking into consideration the pilot's workload, and dividing long transmissions into several segments, this might have been prevented. · If TWR had ke - Because the pilot is often performing multiple tasks at once, there is a possibility that pilot misinterprets or forgets ATC instructions.
 Had the TWR issued "hold short of RWY", this incident might have been prevented.

-- If TWR had carefully considered the pilot's psychological state, instructions the pilot expected, whether there was a need for that information at that moment and whether there was any possibility of misunderstanding, this might have been prevented. - If the pilot had understood and implemented the logic of the communication loop in the cockpit, this event might have been prevented.
+- If TWR had carefully considered the pilot's psychological state, instructions the pilot expected, whether there was a need for that information at that moment and whether there was any possibility of misunderstanding, this might have been prevented.
+If TWR had care - If the pilot had understood and implemented the logic of the communication loop in th cockpit, this event might have been prevented.